Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 7. WCS - OFF.
 8. NAV MODE - OFF.

-> **Note:** Unstable current or temporary loss of power will cause the CAINS to be deselected and
+> 💡 Unstable current or temporary loss of power will cause the CAINS to be deselected and
 > will be indicated by a flashing HS acronym.
 A reference alignment cannot be done through a handset
 > alignment, even if continued to fine align complete.
 For a successful reference alignment the
 > aircraft must not move and the parking brake must not be cycled after the reference heading has